ros-navigation/docs.nav2.org/tuning/index.rst

 - **SimpleGoalChecker** (Controller Server) - for goal achievement detection

 When enabled, these plugins accept either the goal orientation or the goal orientation + 180°, preventing the robot from wasting time and energy rotating when it could simply drive backward.
+These work when it does not matter which orientation it ends in.

 Use Case
 ********